 The Financial Aid Office in the Barn is open to all students at Bennington.
 Students can stop by with questions regarding financial aid or alternate financing options.
 All forms of financial assistance are processed by the office staff.
-For additional information, students may consult the Financial Aid Handbook, which is distributed with a student's financial aid award.
+For additional information, students may consult the Financial Aid Handbook, which is online at www.bennington.edu on the Financial Aid pages.
 Student Employment.
 The College recognizes the contribution students make to the College through their student employment.
-Students who wish to work on campus during the academic year should consult the College's website for job listings; hard copies of the job listings are also posted in the FWT and Student Employment Offices.
+Students who wish to work on campus during the academic year should consult the College's website for job listings; hard copies of the job listings are also posted in the FWT and Student Employment offices.
 Federal Work Study and non work-study job assignments are available.